apache/fluo-recipes/docs/cfm.md

 ### Buckets

 A simple implementation of this recipe would have an update queue for each key.
-However the implementation does something slightly more complex.
-Each update queue is in a bucket and transactions that process updates, process all of the updates in a bucket.
+However the implementation is slightly more complex.
+Each update queue is in a bucket and transactions process all of the updates in a bucket.
 This allows more efficient processing of updates for the following reasons :

  * When updates are queued, notifications are made per bucket(instead of per a key).
  * The transaction doing the update can scan the entire bucket reading updates, this avoids a seek for each key being updated.